History of Nvidia in Timeline

 NVIDIA SHIELD Android TV Pro Streaming Media Player; 4K HDR movies, live sports, Dolby Vision-Atmos, AI-enhanced upscaling, GeForce NOW cloud gaming, Google Assistant Built-In, Works with Alexa

-January 2024: H100 GPU pricing
+January 2024: Nvidia H100 GPU prices

-As of January 2024, Raymond James Financial analysts estimated that Nvidia was selling the H100 GPU in the price range of $25,000 to $30,000 each, while on eBay, individual H100s cost over $40,000.
+In January 2024, Raymond James Financial analysts estimated that Nvidia was selling the H100 GPU in the price range of $25,000 to $30,000 each, while individual H100s cost over $40,000 on eBay.
+Major technology companies were purchasing tens or hundreds of thousands of GPUs for their data centers to run generative artificial intelligence projects, and implied billions of dollars in capital expenditures.

 February 2024: Nvidia as 'hot employer' in Silicon Valley

-March 2024: Nvidia's key management
+March 2024: Nvidia's key management in March 2024

-June 2024: Nvidia Briefly Overtakes Microsoft
+June 2024: Nvidia Overtakes Microsoft as Most Valuable Company

 June 18, 2024: Nvidia becomes world's most valuable company

-October 2024: Nvidia Introduces NVLM 1.0
+October 2024: Nvidia introduces NVLM 1.0

-November 2024: Nvidia's Blackwell chips are sold out
+November 2024: Nvidia's 2025 Blackwell chip production sold out

 November 2024: Nvidia added to Dow Jones Industrial Average

-November 2024: Nvidia's board of directors
+November 2024: Nvidia's board of directors in November 2024

-2024: Nvidia's Market Capitalization
+2024: Nvidia's Market Cap Approximates US$2.98 Trillion

-As of late Q3 2024, Nvidia's market cap is around US$2.98 trillion.
+As of late Q3 2024, Nvidia's market capitalization is approximately US$2.98 trillion.

 2024: Nvidia ranked #3 on Forbes' 'Best Places to Work' list